Will I be invited to attend an interview?

 What to Expect

-Our Management and Business Administration courses hold a group interview where you will be expected to take part in an open discussion on topics related to the course with a maximum of eight applicants and the Admissions Tutor.
+Our Management and Business courses typically hold a group interview where you will be expected to take part in an open discussion on topics related to the course with a maximum of eight applicants and the Admissions Tutor.

 The interview process is used to determine your suitability for the course you have applied for and to provide you with an opportunity to decide if our course is the right one for you.

-At the end of the interview you will be invited to ask any questions you have about the course and we will also provide you with some information about what will happen next.
+At the end of the interview, you will be invited to ask any questions you have about the course and we will also provide you with some information about what will happen next.

 How can I prepare for my interview?